 Who is this course for?

-This program is designed for current and emerging Indigenous leaders from the 30 Tribal Nations across the Colorado River Basin.
+This program is designed for current and emerging community leaders from the 30 Tribal Nations across the Colorado River Basin.
 We welcome individuals dedicated to shaping their community's water future through sovereignty, policy, climate resilience, and sustainable resource management.

 Ideal candidates include professionals working in or adjacent to: